ShrutiAppiah/Simulating-an-Economy-ABM/README.md

 If you want to follow the workshop, see Token Engineering.
 If you want to skip ahead and run the code, go to Run/

 ## Token Engineering
-In the token enginerring design process, you will define your token economy as an optimization problem, mathematically model it, and then validate it using this multi-agent simulation.
+In the token engineering design process, you will define your token economy as an optimization problem, mathematically model it, and then validate it using this multi-agent simulation.

 #### :rocket: Objective :rocket:
 ----